 Robyn and Nick Jones planted the first vines in 1992.
-Our planted area is now on two distinctively different sites: the Mudbrick Vineyard where our restaurants are in Church Bay and Shepherds Point Vineyard in Onetangi where our winery si.
+Our planted area is now on four distinctively different sites: the Mudbrick Vineyard where our restaurants are and the Hawke's Crest vineyard at the western end of Waiheke Island; and the Shepherds Point and Sea View Road vineyards in Onetangi where our winery is based.

 Our Planted Varieties are:

 Cabernet Sauvignon, Merlot, Cabernet Franc, Malbec, Syrah,Petit Verdot & Tempranillo

 Chardonnay, Pinot Gris, Viognier

 We also source grapes from different regions, because different regions specialise and do some varieties very well, better than they would grow on Waiheke Island.
 We source Sauvignon Blanc from Marlborough and Pinot Noir from Central Otago.

 Handpicking, hand plunging and gentle basket pressing reflect in the character of our wines.
 These techniques are labour intensive but they produce a very bespoke product that the winemaker can individually craft.